Penoziosmoon/penozious/README.md

-Bitch we GBE, we gon cite'
-Penoz CODING!!!!!!
-Trying to learn more and not be noob
+Trying to be a better coder
-You can teach me (Huge help to me)
+/Still learning more so